-Establish Pre-positioned Contracts
+Establish Pre-Positioned Contracts

 In order to ensure rapid mobilization and debris clearance and removal response following an event, it is important for the County to secure debris removal pre-positioned contracts.
 Costs associated with establishing pre-positioned debris hauling contracts are minimal.
 As of the publication of this document, FEMA has reimbursed communities for debris removal operations under competitively bid pre-positioned, debris removal contracts.
-In order to assure FEMA reimbursement for debris removal operations, the Purchasing Department must follow its standard procurement procedure when issuing a debris removal solicitation and awarding pre-positioned contract[s].
+Though FEMA reimbursement for debris removal operations isn't always guaranteed, the Purchasing Department must always follow its standard procurement procedure when issuing a debris removal solicitation and awarding pre-positioned contract[s].
+Based on the severity of the event and/or as deemed necessary by staff and County Administrator, the County will determine which contracts are needed and will activate based on this need.